This are will contain your primary sidebar which is found in the "MainSidebar.pcf" file.

 A graduate student with a graduate degree objective is required to maintain continuous enrollment during regular semesters (fall, spring and summer) until award of the degree.
 This policy is designed to eliminate the need for re-admission to the University, provide opportunity for continuous use of facilities, including the library, and assure the development of an integrated program, adequately supervised, and effectively completed within the time limitations allowed by regulations.

-OPTION 1: If you need to take " ONE TERM " off please contact your Advisor and submit a "Request for Session" off form via email directly to your advisor.
+If you need to take a term off please contact your Advisor and email a request for a session off